wind2sing/aCrawler/README.md

 ## Feature

 - Write your crawler in one Python script with asyncio
-- Schedule task with priority, fingerprint
+- Schedule task with priority, fingerprint, exetime, recrawl...
 - Middleware: add handlers before or after tasks
-- Simple shortcuts to speed up coding
+- Simple shortcuts to speed up scripting
 - Parse html conveniently with Parsel
+- Stop and Resume: crawl periodically and persistently
-- Crawl distributedly with Redis
+- Distributed work support with Redis

 ## Installation